 Essentially, you pay either your AMT amount or your regular-tax liability, whichever is larger.
-In the past, for the tax years 2017 and earlier, after you completed Form 6251 the amount by which your AMT exceeded your regular tax was then added on Line 45 of your Form 1040 (Form 6251 became an attachment to it).
 On the new Form 1040, starting with the 2019 tax season (for 2018 income), this number appears on Schedule 2 and becomes part of that schedule's total on Form 1040 (see the related FAQ).

 Example: Regular income tax is $55,000.
 Your AMT is $75,000.
 You pay $20,000 of AMT, along with $55,000 of regular income tax.

 In many cases, the extra AMT beyond your regular-tax liability for your ISO exercise/hold may be recovered in later years through a tax credit.
 Don't forget that the sale of your ISO stock affects AMT liability in the year of the sale (see a related FAQ).
 These AMT and ISO topics are discussed in the section on ISOs.